hype8912/return_rates/README.md

 **Direct deposit requirement**: Your deposits must come from a payroll deposit or government agency paying benefits.
 Some institutions will consider deposits from specific accounts as a direct deposit.
 I recommend checking out [Doctor of Credit list of Banks](https://www.doctorofcredit.com/knowledge-base/list-methods-banks-count-direct-deposits/) to see what others have said worked in the past.

 **eStatements requirement**: You must sign up for electronic bank statements.
 This means you will not receive a paper bank statement.
-You may still receive paper end of year tax statements.
+You may still receive a paper end of year tax statements.

 **Savings requirement**: You must save a percentage of the amount deposited per time period.
 For example, if an institution requires a 10% savings requirement and you deposit $100, then you must move $10 to the required account.